2 EDC Items Everyone Should Own and Carry Daily

 What EDC Items Should You Have on Your Person Everyday?

-Below are two EDC items that should be on you or in an EDC bag that you keep close to you daily.
+Below are the two foundational EDC items that should always be on your person or in an everyday carry bag that you keep with you.

 1. Flashlight